bhgeorge/pokeemerald/docs/amethyst-changelog.md

 - The daycare no longer gives EXP, and costs `$500` up front rather than `$100 + $100 * lvl` when retrieving the POKéMON
 - Added the Destiny Knot, holding it causes 5 IVs to be inherited instead of 3
   - The Destiny Knot also maintains its held item effect in battle
+- Eggs hatch at lvl 1 instead of lvl 5
 - Bugfix for general IV inheritance that made it more difficult to inherit HP, ATK, & DEF IVs
 - Added the Masuda method, where breeding with a POKéMON from a different language version of the game increases shiny chance
   - There is a new in-game trade for a French Ditto